 Organizing the map into a clear, left-to-right fashion makes it much easier to see where you are now, and which stops come next all the way down the line.
 The loop is improved here as well, clarifying that it will continue back onto the line without sacrificing the clarity of the line having an end.

 The final and most “design-theory” heavy of the rules ensures that the most important information for the most people is visible the most quickly:

 Rule #3: Answer the most common question most prominently

 The right-to-left diagram also surfaces information in order of importance.
 The airport terminals are the first place the eye goes, due to being at the end of the line, the loop’s circular shape, and the “All Terminals” label, answering the number one question of “will this get me to the airport?” in seconds.

 For those who have more time on the platform, there is more information about which order the terminals are in, and the connection to the Howard Beach line at Federal Circle for anyone who has ended up at Jamaica by mistake.

 I used these “rules” to guide me in figuring out legible solutions for some trickier situations.
 Here’s a common enough situation where all trains share the same track in the loop due to maintenance.

 Taking the example of a passenger waiting for a train on the in-service track at Terminal 8, there are three options, each in a different direction, but that’s not at all evident from the full system map:

-Removing everything pertaining to stops before Terminal 8 helps a lot, as does disconnecting the loop, but it’s still a bit messy and hard to find the “You Are Here” label at a glance:
+Removing everything pertaining to stops before Terminal 8 helps a lot, as does disconnecting the loop, but it’s still a bit messy and difficult to find the “You Are Here” label at a glance: